WebAssembly/spec/spectec/test-prose/TEST.md

 1. If (xt_u1* = []), then:
   a.
 Return [].
 2. Let [externtype_0] :: xt* be xt_u1*.
-3. If externtype_0 is of the case MEM, then:
+3. If externtype_0 is MEM, then:
   a.
 Let (MEM mt) be externtype_0.
   b.
 Return [mt] :: $memsxt(xt*).
 4. Let [externtype] :: xt* be xt_u1*.
 5. Return $memsxt(xt*).

 dataidx_instr in_u1
-1. If in_u1 is of the case MEMORY.INIT, then:
+1. If in_u1 is MEMORY.INIT, then:
   a.
 Let (MEMORY.INIT x) be in_u1.
   b.
 Return [x].
-2. If in_u1 is of the case DATA.DROP, then:
+2. If in_u1 is DATA.DROP, then:
   a.
 Let (DATA.DROP x) be in_u1.
   b.
 Return [x].
 3. Return [].